An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

 Although this statement exists in the buggy method, the actual reported bug is not happening because of this statement.

-Another example is the bug in the \verb|Compress-12| project where the actual reported bug is related to throwing the \verb|IllegalArgumentException| instead of \verb|IOException| on corrupted files \footnote{https://issues.apache.org/jira/browse/COMPRESS-178}.
-However, the SpotBugs reported this method containing a Low-severity bug with the \verb|I18N| issue type in the \verb|DM_DEFAULT_ENCODING| category with the following description:
+Another example is the bug in the \verb|Compress-12| project where the actual reported bug is related to throwing the \verb|IllegalArgumentException| instead of \verb|IOException| on corrupted files \footnote{\url{https://issues.apache.org/jira/browse/COMPRESS-178}}.
+This can lead to serious issues such as crash or wrong exception handling in different layers where this exception is being handled.
+The path for this bug is shown in fig \ref{fig:compress_12}.
+However, SpotBugs reported this method containing a Low-severity bug with the \verb|I18N| issue type in the \verb|DM_DEFAULT_ENCODING| category with the following description:

 ``Found a call to a method which will perform a byte to String (or String to byte) conversion, and will assume that the default platform encoding is suitable."

 In the mentioned examples we found that SpotBugs reported a different bug with Low severity instead of the actual bug with High severity.